 During my pre-flight briefing I asked the crew to engage with customers whilst serving them.
 A copy of my briefing was submitted as evidence.

-Whilst I accept I should have spoken to Bart having noticed his lack of engagement, I chose not to.
-That’s a failing on my behalf.
-Following his performance on the inbound sector which was well below average and having decided to write a review, I included other performance related issues I had noticed.
+Following his performance on the inbound sector which was well below average and having decided to write a review, I included other performance related issues that I had noticed.

 Let me recap some of his failings;